NaveenMamidisetti/Book-finder/README.md

-   #Book Finder
+Book Finder
 A modern and elegant web application for searching and previewing books using the Google Books API.

 📚 Project Overview
 Book Finder is a simple yet stylish web application that allows users to search for books by title or author.
 It leverages the Google Books API to fetch book details and provides an embedded viewer to preview available books directly within the application.
-The user interface is designed to be responsive and visually appealing, featuring a glowing search bar and custom alerts.
+The user interface is designed to be responsive and visually appealing, featuring a glowing search bar and custom alerts for a smoother user experience.

 ✨ Features
 Book Search: Easily search for books using keywords, titles, or authors.